 You don’t need to start every sentence with their name, but sprinkle it in here and there to show that you value them as an individual and to make them feel known.

 Focus on these four methods of deepening connections with people the next time you meet with a staff member.
-Even if you only remember one or two, your intention of building your professional relationship will come across and trust will be built.
+Even if you only remember one or two, your intention of building your professional relationship will come across and trust will start to be built.

 What techniques do you use to build rapport?